 Becoming a gia Global Honoree shone a light on the work that Tara and Danny have been doing, and although COVID-19 has greatly affected them, they’ve realized that the future is bright – perhaps even brighter on the other side of the crisis.

-The big night of the live-streamed gia awards (which was at 1 am for Australians) came after a tough day at work while home schooling and juggling their three children, and so Tara and Danny were both exhausted.
+The big night of the live-streamed gia awards (which was at 1 am for Australians) came after a tough day at work while home schooling and juggling their two children, and so Tara and Danny were both exhausted.
 “We set our alarms and woke up bleary-eyed to watch, hoping that no-one could see us in our pajamas,” Tara says with a laugh.
 “When Few & Far was announced as one of the six Global Honorees I did a little happy dance and we silently high-fived.
 I couldn’t get back to sleep after the announcement, and we also couldn’t help but feel a bit bummed that we weren’t popping champagne and celebrating in Chicago!”

 But the sense of accomplishment was enough of a reward for Tara and Danny, and they couldn’t be prouder of how far they have come.
 “Winning the title of Global Honoree is SO exciting and extremely gratifying,” says Tara.
 “We absolutely love and believe in what we do and to be rewarded for our passion, hard work and effort is exhilarating.
 To think that what started out as a little store on the South Coast of NSW will now be recognized on a global scale is completely mind-blowing.”